Ecotricity: Generation

 Before August 2013, Ecotricity ran a mix of fuels.
 Ecotricity's proportion of renewable energy rose from 24.1% in 2007 to 51.1% in 2011 (compared with a national average of 7.9%), with plans for a further increase to 60% by 2012.

 In the past, a substantial proportion of the electricity (25.9% in 2007) sold by Ecotricity to customers came from nuclear sources.
 This proportion had decreased to 16% by 2010, and 2.6% by 2011.
 Ecotricity also provided a 100% renewable energy tariff called New Energy Plus, in which renewable energy was bought in from other suppliers to top up renewable energy produced by Ecotricity.

 Wind

 At Conisholme in Lincolnshire on 8 January 2009, two of the blades of one of the company's turbines were damaged.
 In February 2013 the go-ahead was given for Ecotricity to build its largest windfarm, a 66 megawatt, 22 turbine farm at Heckington Fen in Lincolnshire.
 In February 2013, Ecotricity revealed a prototype 6 kW vertical axis wind turbine called the "urbine".
 In October 2018, Ecotricity began operations at the Alveston wind farm in South Gloucestershire.
 In May 2022, a partnership with ABB was announced for the installation of a grid scale battery energy storage system at the wind farm.

 Solar

 Ecotricity also produces solar energy, with its first "sun park" opening in 2011.
 In April 2016 it bought SunEdison's UK business supplying domestic solar panels.
-In 2025, Ecotricity was granted planning permission for a solar park at Heckington Fen, Lincolnshire, which will provide 600MW of solar energy and 400MW of battery storage.